hellocory/clickmongrel/README.md

 ## Quick Start

-### For Claude AI Users
+### For Claude Users (Simplest)

-When a user says "setup clickup for me", run:
+When using Claude with ClickMongrel MCP installed, just say:
+- "Initialize ClickUp with [Your Workspace Name]"
+- "Setup ClickUp for this project"
+- "Connect to my ClickUp workspace"

+Claude will automatically use the MCP tools to set everything up.

+### Manual Setup

 ```bash
 # Install globally